Illustration for What Makes Something Valuable?

 • 7‑9 = High value

 4. Explain your result in a few sentences.
-Example: “My chocolate bar got a 2 for scarcity (many stores sell it), a 3 for usefulness (gives me energy), and a 2 for trust (I know the brand is safe).
-Total = 7 → high value for a snack.”
+Example: “My snack got 2 for scarcity, 3 for usefulness, and 2 for trust.
+Total = 7.”

 Quick Quiz

 Test what you’ve learned!
-Circle the best answer.
+Circle the right answer.

 1. Scarcity means…